conscious-world/app/README.md

 - User will be able to have silence with audio reminders at time intervals so they can keep track of time
 - User will be able to chant and have the illusion of being surrounded by others chanting
 - User will be able to discover new meditations
+- User will be able to screencast w/ airplay
 - User will be able to rate meditations
 - User will be able to record meditations
 - User will be able to do live guided meditation